 - DNR Lidar Program

-Planned lidar project areas by the Division.
+Planned lidar project areas by the Survey.
 Click on a button to see information about the projects.

 The highest priority areas are where landslides are frequent and population density is high, or there is critical infrastructure.

 New lidar will be flown every year for the next three years.
 If your organization would like to partner with the Department of Natural Resources to fly lidar in areas not currently planned, please contact the Lidar Manager Abby Gleason for more details.

 The Department of Natural Resources Washington Lidar Portal is now up and running in beta mode!
 The portal currently offers the ability to download Digital Elevation Models (DEMs) and hillshade derivatives for about a third of DNR’s data holdings.
 Point cloud data and the remaining datasets will be added within the next few months as the portal becomes fully operational.
 Users may experience some technical issues with the site as we are still working out the kinks with the application.

 We will continuously add to the site as we receive new datasets and make improvements, so check back often for updates!

 Lidar data can also be freely downloaded on the Puget Sound Lidar Consortium website.
 Other sites with Washington State lidar data include the Open Topography Interactive Map, the USGS National Map Viewer, and the NOAA Data Access Viewer.

 Lidar stands for LIght Detection And Ranging and the physics behind it are pretty simple.
 By pointing a laser at a surface at closely spaced intervals and measuring the time it takes for light to return to the source, very accurate three-dimensional information can be obtained with sufficient measurments.
 Billions of these measurements can yield an extremely detailed three-dimensional rendering of the terrain.

 Informative video of how lidar works, by the National Ecological Observatory Network (NEON).